Fact-checked by the SnapMessages editorial team

 | Workplace Program | Calm Business | Headspace for Work (incl. free NHS access) |

-Key Takeaway: Both apps cost $69.99/year with identical 7-day trials, but Calm’s permanently free Daily Calm session helps beginners build a habit before committing.
+Both apps cost $69.99/year with identical 7-day trials, but Calm’s permanently free Daily Calm session helps beginners build a habit before committing.
 Headspace’s Headspace for Work program may offer free access through your employer.

 Which App Has Better Science Behind It?

 One landmark study found that Headspace reduced stress by 14% and improved focus measurably after just 10 days of use.
-For beginners, that timeline matters — knowing that a short commitment produces measurable results lowers the barrier to starting.
-If you are building a broader wellness routine, pairing meditation with tools like the ones covered in our guide to best journaling apps for daily reflection can compound the benefits.
+For beginners, that timeline matters, knowing that a short commitment produces measurable results lowers the barrier to starting.

-Key Takeaway: Headspace has over 25 peer-reviewed studies backing its programs, with one showing a 14% stress reduction in 10 days.
+Headspace has over 25 peer-reviewed studies backing its programs, with one showing a 14% stress reduction in 10 days.
 That research depth gives beginners more confidence their time is well spent, per Headspace’s published science page.

 Which App Is Better for Sleep and Anxiety as a Beginner?

 For sleep specifically, Calm is the stronger pick.
-Its Sleep Stories library contains over 100 audio stories designed to reduce cognitive arousal before bed — a technique supported by Sleep Foundation research on cognitive arousal.
+Its Sleep Stories library contains over 100 audio stories designed to reduce cognitive arousal before bed, a technique supported by Sleep Foundation research on cognitive arousal.
 Headspace offers Sleepcasts and wind-down exercises, but the volume and variety of Calm’s sleep catalog is meaningfully larger.

-Key Takeaway: Calm’s 100+ Sleep Stories make it the better choice for sleep-focused beginners, while Headspace’s sequenced anxiety courses suit those managing stress.
+Calm’s 100+ Sleep Stories make it the better choice for sleep-focused beginners, while Headspace’s sequenced anxiety courses suit those managing stress.
 The American Psychological Association recommends apps as complements, not replacements, for clinical mental health care.

 Which App Should Calm vs Headspace Beginners Actually Choose?